Dimitri Patterson

-Dimitri Jonthiel Patterson (born June 18, 1983) is a former American football cornerback.
+Dimitri Jonthiel Patterson (born June 18, 1983) is an American former professional football cornerback.
 He was signed by the Washington Redskins as an undrafted free agent in 2005.
 He played college football at Tuskegee and Southeast Missouri State University.

 Patterson has also played for the Kansas City Chiefs, Philadelphia Eagles, Cleveland Browns, Miami Dolphins, and New York Jets.

-Early years
+Early life

-At Evans High School in Orlando, Patterson was All-State, All-Central Florida, All-Metro, All-Region and All-County, and a Prep Star All American as a defensive back.
+At Evans High School in Orlando, Florida, Patterson was All-State, All-Central Florida, All-Metro, All-Region and All-County, and a Prep Star All American as a defensive back.